 4- Copyright: The journal is protected by copyright held by the publisher after the manuscript has been accepted for publication.
 As concerns the transfer of rights, the corresponding author takes responsibility for all authors.

 6-2 ABSTRACT: Font 10 normal Times New Roman.
-A short summary of the objective, methods, results and conclusions of the paper must be clearly written at this section (Innovation of study should be written at the end of abstract).
+A short summary of the objective, methods, results, and conclusions of the paper must be clearly written in this section (Innovation of study should be written at the end of abstract).
 The maximum permissible words are 250.
-At the end of the abstract, maximum of 6 key words in alphabetical order (allowing a 1-line space) should be included.
-Since key words are used for indexing, avoid terms that are too general (e.g. plant).
-Avoid use of abbreviations as key words.
+At the end of the abstract, a maximum of 6 keywords in alphabetical order (allowing a 1-line space) should be included.
+Since keywords are used for indexing, avoid terms that are too general (e.g. plant).
+Avoid the use of abbreviations as keywords.

 Note: Persian abstract is necessary for Iranian authors.
-Please translate exactly English abstract for this purpose (Add to the main file after the tables or figures at the end of the paper).
-Persian abstract is including paper title, author’s names, abstract and key words.
+Please translate exactly the English abstract for this purpose (Add to the main file after the tables or figures at the end of the paper).
+Persian abstract is including paper title, author’s names, abstract, and keywords.

 6-3 INTRODUCTION: Should outline the main reasons why the research was performed and demonstrate contemporary knowledge of the investigated subject with a brief review of available literature published in scientific journals.

 6-4 MATERIALS AND METHODS: All preliminary materials, experimental/s design/s, their extent, conditions, and course should be described in detail in this section.
 All original procedures and analytical methods should also be described.

 Methods of statistical processing, including the software used, should also be listed in this section.

 6-5 RESULTS AND DISCUSSION: The results obtained from the experiments, including their statistical evaluation and any commentary, should be presented.